 Obi-Wan ended up being present during the make-up tests the next day, which took place in the Temple.
 A shrill Fosh first pushed and pulled at Pik's lekku until there were visible marks, and he spoke several harsh words to her.
 She looked livid, but limited herself to testing the effects of various substances on his face.

 The true work had to be done on Valey, of course.
-The first step was to separate the hair that would form her padawan braid, and then Obi-Wan was asked to squat with his head next to Valey’s so that the hair could be pinned to the right place.
+The first step was to separate the hair that would form her padawan braid, and then Obi-Wan was asked to squat with his head next to Valey's so that the hair could be pinned in the right place.
 The Fosh was not amused when Obi-Wan informed her that there was actually no set location for the braid to hang, and insisted on copying the position of his braid on Valey anyway.
-She pinned it several times before she was satisfied, and Obi-Wan was surprised by how patiently Valey sat, and how politely she replied to the Fosh’s fretting.
-He had seen her start complaining if a droid started chirping too much, or a meal was a minute or so late.
+She pinned it several times before she was satisfied, and Obi-Wan was surprised by how patiently Valey sat, and how politely she replied to the Fosh's fretting.
+He had known her to start complaining if a droid started chirping too much, or a meal was a minute or so late.

 Then he had a respite while Valey's hair was cut.
 She watched it go with a tiny wistful look, but he got the feeling she was far too used to this to be too upset.

-Once the rest of her hair was cut and pulled back into the ponytail, the latter action taking a few minutes, Obi-Wan’s services were again required as his braid was closely examined and the age and significance of the bands asked after.
-He wondered why she hadn’t done enough research to know what the bands meant already.
+Once the rest of her hair was cut and pulled back into the ponytail, the latter action taking a few minutes, Obi-Wan's services were again required as his braid was closely examined and the age and significance of the bands asked after.
+He wondered why she hadn't done enough research to know what they meant already.
 Then there were two versions of the braid, as it was determined that the character would gain one of the bands during the course of the holo.

 By the time Valey had the later version of the braid done to the Fosh's satisfaction, Obi-Wan's braid was more unraveled than not.
 "Let me fix it," Valey said to him, reaching over and taking his hair in hand without waiting for permission.
 "I'll need practice at this."

-It was strange, having a set of fingers that were neither his own nor his Master’s braiding his hair, while another padawan braid batted against his cheek.
+It was strange, having a set of fingers that were neither his own nor his Master's braiding his hair, while another padawan braid batted against his cheek.
 It was wrong for Valey to wear this braid, he knew, when she was no Jedi, had done nothing to earn that band that was now pressing into his nose.
-When she finished and withdrew, leaving behind a braid that still looked less than dignified, Obi-Wan felt distinctly relieved.
+When she finished and withdrew, leaving behind a braid that still looked less than dignified, Obi-Wan felt relieved.

 "If that will be all," Pik then said, "we have an appointment with Goli.
 Master Jinn will be escorting us off, while Padawan Kenobi will escort you out and as far as you wish."

-As they left, Obi-Wan noted that Valey had at least gotten one aspect of her character down completely: clearly without even thinking about it she fell in behind and to the right of Pik as if she really had been doing so all her life.
+As they left, Obi-Wan noted that Valey had at least gotten one aspect of her character down completely: clearly without even thinking about it, she fell in behind and to the right of Pik, as if she really had been doing so all her life.

 Obi-Wan was the first to get back to the Temple.
 On the way back to his quarters, he was accosted by half a dozen fellow padawans, who all asked if he could drop a hint to the young actress he was guarding that she did not need to wear her braid all of the time.
 He sympathized, and said he'd see what he could do.

 The two actors arrived together in the thick of a heated discussion.
-“It may sound all fine, Sastern, but don’t you think the audience would be able to notice such a shift in attitude, and all conclude that it was a dream?”
+"It may sound all fine, Sastern, but don't you think the audience would be able to notice such a shift in attitude, and conclude that it was a dream?"

 "A dream?" repeated Obi-Wan in confusion.